cruzvic/Zefix-Company-Search/README.md

 - Generate a CSV file with company details like name, address, and postal code.
 - User-friendly interface with real-time progress updates.
 - Designed for non-technical users with easy-to-use UI.
-## Installation
-1. Download the executable file from the [Releases](https://github.com/cruzvic/Zefix-Company-Search/releases) section.
-2. Double-click the executable to start the application.
-3. No additional installation is required.
 ### For Developers:
 1. Clone the repository:
    ```bash